Homepage > Blank IRS 709 Template

 4

-Exemption claimed on this return from Part 3, column C, total below
+Exemption claimed on this return from Part 3, column (c), total below

 4

 5Automatic allocation of exemption to transfers reported on Schedule A, Part 3.
-To opt out of the automatic
+To opt out of the automatic allocation rules, you must attach an “Election Out

 5